 Celebrate Achieved Piano Lesson Goals

 When teaching piano to kids, learn from my skating mistakes.
 Set goals with your piano students and let those goals be achieved.
-And when they are achieved… celebrate!
+And when they are achieved… take the time to celebrate before setting a new goal!

 Here is Lexi learning to skate and inspiring this piano teaching post all at the same time.